verhas/javageci/DOCUGEN.md

 with the many spaces before the parameter `escape`.

-The end of a segment is either three backticks or an HTML comment or a markdown comment as the example shows above that contain the words `end snip`.
+The end of a segment is either three backticks, or an HTML comment, or a markdown comment (as the example shows above) that contain the words `end snip`.
 It is important to note that the `MarkdownCodeInserter` generator that inserts the code into the segments look at the first line of the segment that is already there and in case it starts with three backtick then it keeps that line and modifies only the rest of the lines writing the content of the snippet there.

 The segment that starts with `snip` and is followed by the parameters should have an id.
 This id is either specified as the first word on the line after the word `snip` or it is the value of the parameter `id`.
 The snippet that is to be used in this segment is specified using the parameter `snippet`.
 In case there is no parameter named `snippet` then the id of the segment will be used.
 The segments that are used to accommodate snippets have to be uniquely named.
 Although it is absolutely fine to have segments with the same name in different source files when we generate code into Java programs the snippet handling may get confused.
 If two different segments share the same name even in different files and use the same snippet then they will share the same copy of the snippet.
 All the modifications done by one of the uses will also affect the use of the snippet in the other segment.
-As a rule of
-thumb: segments using snippets have to be uniquely named.
+As a rule of thumb: segments using snippets have to be uniquely named.
 If more than one segment uses the same snippet then only one can use the name of the snippet as segment id, the others should have different identifiers and refer to the snippet using the `snippet` parameter.

 ### Invocation of Modifiers

 A snippet modifying generator runs only if it is registered in the Geci execution for the appropriate phase and only for the segments that configures the execution of that modifier.

 Each snippet modifier generators has a mnemonic.
 The use of this mnemonic is a bit different than in case Java code generators, but on a high level, it is very similar.
 It is a word that identifies the generator.

 When the segment has a parameter, which is the mnemonic of the generator then the generator will be executed for that segment, and it will execute the modifications it has to perform on the segment copy of the snippet.

 The format of the parameter with the mnemonic is the same as the format of the parameter lines of the segment.
-The first word can be the id of the configuration (this is optional and usually not used) and the rest is `key=value` pairs.
+The first word can be the id of the configuration (this is optional and usually not used), and the rest is `key=value` pairs.
 Note that these `key=value` pairs are already inside a string thus the `"` character has to be quoted in case `"` was used to enclose the parameter itself.
 For example the snippet insertion above in the markdown code looks like the following:

     snip MarkdownSegmentSplitHelper_patterns skip="do" trim="do" regex="replace='/e_n/en/'"

 The identifier of the segment is `MarkdownSegmentSplitHelper_patterns` and this is also the name of the snippet it uses.
 The snippet when collected contains some lines that we do not need in the documentation, therefore, the generator with the mnemonic `skip` is used.
 Also, the lines have to be trimmed therefore `trim` is also configured.
-As a matter of fact, the skipper generator does not need many configurations and the trimming generator is invoked using the default parameters.
+As a matter of fact, the skipper generator does not need many configurations, and the trimming generator is invoked using the default parameters.
 In this case, we just write "do" as a configuration string.
 In that case, the id of the configuration is `do` and this is generally ignored.

 It is important that in case a snippet modifier is to be executed but does not need configuration then it cannot just be configured with the empty string.
 For example `trim=""` will not run the trimmer.
 The empty string means that the modifier is not configured to run.

 The generator with the mnemonic `regex` is configured with one parameter.
 This parameter is `replace` and it will instruct the generator to replace every occurrence of `e_n` to `en`.
-(It is only there for demonstration purposes only, there is no `e_n` in the actual snippet.)
+It is only there for demonstration purposes only, there is no `e_n` in the actual snippet.

 ### Configuration for all Snippet Modifiers

 The following configuration options are available for all the snippet modifiers.
 These configuration options are defined in the abstract class `AbstractSnippeter`, which is extended by every snippet modifier class and thus they inherit these configuration options.
 The other configuration options that are specific to an individual snippet modifier are detailed separately for each.

 <!-- snip AbstractSnippeter_configuration
               snippet="epsilon"